 Cerro Balitas looking north from 35 43.311N 106 24.162W

 The foreground is Tshirege Member, Bandelier Tuff.
-The darker ridge behind it is Paliza Canyon Formation, while Cerro Balitas itself is Bearhead Rhyolite with a cap of Peralta Tuff.
+The darker ridge behind it to the right is Paliza Canyon Formation, while Cerro Balitas itself is Bearhead Rhyolite with a cap of Peralta Tuff.
 The road cuts through an outcropping of Bearhead Rhyolite as it passes west of Cerro Balitas.